jiwoncpark/jiwoncpark.github.io/_talks/2024-10-16-cmg-ai-summit.md

 location: "South San Francisco, CA"
 ---

-A panel organized by Genentech CMG (Commercial, Medical, and Government Affairs) moderated by Amit Akhelikar (COO & Managing Partner, Lynx Analytics) on what it takes to gain competitive advantage as a pharma in the age of AI
+A panel organized by Genentech CMG (Commercial, Medical, and Government Affairs) moderated by Amit Akhelikar (COO & Managing Partner, Lynx Analytics) on what it takes to gain competitive advantage as a pharma in the age of AI.